- Prepare your mares so colostrum will equip newborn foals with disease-fighting antibodies.

 Monitoring foaling is important because if the mare gets in trouble for more than 20-30 minutes, her foal’s chances of surviving plummet, he explains.

 “Using the pH strips is a great way to time your effort,” he says.
-“Once you do know that the mare is going to go, and typically that milk pH is going to drop down below 6.6, she’s going to be showing some waxing of the teats, which is the colostrum that’s concentrated there, and then her vulva is going to begin to elongate and soften, her tailhead will soften, and she may become restless for a few days before she actually foals.
-That’s all going to tell me to get prepared.”
+“Typically milk pH is going to drop down below 6.6, she’s going to show some waxing of the teats, which is the colostrum that’s concentrated there, and then her vulva is going to begin to elongate and soften.
+Her tailhead will soften, and she may become restless for a few days before she actually foals.
+All of these signs tell me to get prepared.”

 Taking these precautions will help prevent Salmonella, E. coli, Rhodococcus equi, rotavirus and Clostridium difficile infections in foals.
 “If you’re foaling out multiple foals, a foaling stall can become a dangerous environment, because if you get one foal that has something, and that mare and foal come out of the stall, and you put another mare in there to foal, that’s how I see a lot of outbreaks on these farms,” says Franklin.